Table of Contents

 A common pattern is:

-• In one scopeScopeMonoBehaviour that declares bindings for a part of your hierarchy., declare a global component with BindGlobal<TConcrete>().
+• In one scope, declare a global component with BindGlobal<TConcrete>().

 using Plugins.Saneject.Runtime.Scopes;